Niacin (vitamin B3), also known as nicotinamide and nicotinic acid,

 The niacin flush can be avoided by taking a smaller amount and taking a

 third or half of an aspirin.
-The niacin side effect is dose dependent,
+These adverse reactions are dose dependent,

 meaning lower doses do not cause as much of a flush as high doses.